sonic011gamer/edk2-exynos7885/README.md

 ### Running EDK2 in your device

-After your device builds don't use the boot.img in workspace as the bootloader may not like it, Instead take the boot.img you dumped earlier and place it into Android Image Kitchen, unpack it with ```./unpackimg.sh boot.img``` then take the "UEFI" file from the workspace folder and put it into split_image under the name "boot.img-kernel", obviously replacing the old one, repack the image with ```./repackimg.sh```
+After your device builds don't use the boot.img in workspace as the bootloader may not like it, instead take the boot.img you dumped earlier and place it into Android Image Kitchen, unpack it with ```./unpackimg.sh boot.img``` then take the "UEFI" file from the workspace folder and put it into split_image under the name "boot.img-kernel", obviously replacing the old one, repack the image with ```./repackimg.sh```.

+Rename image-new.img to boot.img, then using 7zip (on windows) or tar on linux, archive it to a ``.tar``.

-You can now flash image-new.img onto your phone using whatever you want!
+You can now flash boot.tar onto your phone using ODIN3, Heimdall, or TWRP if you prefer.

 # Credits